beauhaus/CSSConf17-Entry/README.md

 #### And here's step 2.
 ![step one](https://github.com/Beauvelop/grid_painting/blob/master/html/steps/step2.png?raw=true)
 Going to be harder than I thought.
 This is a first pass on Epsilon.
 CSS Shapes is going to have to come into play here.
 Oi vey.
 That box-shadow on the roof needs alpha adjustment.
 Or I could hide z-index/position abs a bordor-radiused circle and shadow that puppy for a rounder shadow...(?).
 Ugh...
 Why did I start this? --Now I can't stop.

+I may try to change every px value to fr in order to make it responsive.